-- 3.1 In September each year, the Law Society invites expressions of interest in the committees via a notice to the profession included in Monday Briefs and published on The Law Society of New South Wales website.
-All interested practitioners, including current committee members, are asked to complete a short form and to provide brief details pertinent to their eligibility for the appointments sought. - 3.2 Expressions of interest in appointment are also sought from lay persons whose participation in the work of the committees may be required under the Legal Profession Uniform Law (NSW) or who have particular skills and expertise useful to the work of other committees. - 3.3 Appointments to the Ethics Committee are restricted to members of The Law Society of New South Wales.
+- In September each year, the Law Society invites expressions of interest in the committees being recruited 3.1 that year via a notice to the profession included in Monday Briefs and published on The Law Society of New South Wales website.
+All interested practitioners, including current committee members, are asked to log in to the Law Society website and complete an online form, and to provide brief details pertinent to their eligibility for the appointments sought. - Expressions of interest in appointment are also sought from lay persons whose participation in the work of the committees may be required under the Legal Profession Uniform Law (NSW) or who have particular skills and expertise useful to the work of other committees.